 Being a small city, Muldraugh does not have a public transit system used by locals to get to and from work.

-The citizens of Muldraugh have a very low rate of college education: just 6.12% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Muldraugh has a very low overall level of education: only 6.12% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Muldraugh in 2022 was $21,902, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $87,608 for a family of four.